05kashyap/05kashyap/README.md

 # Hello there 👋
 ### I'm Aryan Kashyap, an AI undergrad at NITK.
-#### My main interests are in ML but i do dev projects too sometimes :p
+#### My main interests are in Computer Vision but i do dev projects too sometimes :p